 Why Do I Need a Lawyer?

 Nothing is more important than the welfare of your children.
-Whether you are looking to relocate with your child or prevent the other parent from relocation, you will need a knowledgeable and dedicated family lawyer on your side.
-Child custody relocation is a difficult process and not one which you should undertake alone.
+Whether you are looking to relocate with your child or prevent the other parent from relocation, you will need a knowledgeable and dedicated family attorney on your side.
+Child custody relocation is a difficult process, and not one which you should undertake alone.

 This content was written on behalf of Greg Prosmushkin.